WARA-ML/wasp-2024-summer-school/README.md

 ![](./Images/IMG_0118.png)

-The assignment is split in three stages.
-We will be available if you have any questions!
+The assignment is split in three stages:

 **Stage 1.
 Group Work**